OpenDSA/OpenDSA/RST/en/PL/LazyLists.rst

 The need to compute various prime numbers occurs in a variety of applcations, for example, public-key encryption.
-A long known technique to compute all the prime numbers up to a limit *n* with relative efficiency is the *Sieve of Erastosthenes*.
+A long known technique to compute all the prime numbers up to a limit *n* with reasonable efficiency is the *Sieve of Erastosthenes*.
 The slide slow below describes the sieve algorithm in a language with eager (as opposed to lazy) evaluation.